How Remote Patient Monitoring Can Improve Health Outcomes

 2. Enhance Preventive Care

-Unfortunately, many patients/members don’t address health issues until they reach a crisis point.
+Among the most important remote patient monitoring benefits is preventing healthcare issues from escalating.
+At present, unfortunately, many patients/members don’t address health issues until they reach a crisis point.
 In fact, chronic care and disease management make up 90% of US healthcare spending.

 As the saying goes, though, an ounce of prevention is worth a pound of cure.
 The earlier a patient or member can address a health issue, however, the better their odds of a favorable outcome.
 On top of that, it’s less expensive for them — and for providers and payers.